Entanglement entropy of XX spin $1/2$ chain with random partitioning at arbitrary temperature

-Recently, This form of partitioning has been used in a clean free fermion model at the ground state of the system\cite{Roosz2020}.
+Recently, this form of partitioning has been used for the \emph{ground state} of a \emph{clean}, free fermion system\cite{Roosz2020}.
 They found a volume law dependence of the EE to the system size with a logarithmic correction term.
 Also, people studied the entanglement spectrum under random partitioning\cite{PhysRevB.91.220101}.
-Here, we use the notion of random partitioning, with a uniform probability distribution, to study the behavior of the random XX spin $1/2$ chain, for the ground state and for a typical excited state} at an arbitrary temperature $T$.
+Here, we advance these previous studies in two directions.
+First, we consider a \textit{disordered} system with random impurities and second, we are concerned mainly with a \textit{typical excited state} at an arbitrary temperature $T$.

-By analytical and numerical investigations, we found that the behavior of the EE with a random partitioning is volume law: $EE(T,p) = a(T,p)L$, with a pre-factor which depends on the probability and temperature.
-We will obtain the analytical form for $a(T,p)$ and verify it numerically as well.
-The behavior of $a(T,p)$ is interesting, in the sense that it is related to the number of entangled bonds in the entire system.
-We argue finally that EE in random partitioning reveals the short-range as well as the long-range correlation in the system.
+By analytical and numerical investigations, we find that the behavior of the EE with a random partitioning is volume law: $EE(T,p) = a(T,p)L$, with a pre-factor $a$ that depends on the probability and temperature.
+We obtain the analytical form for $a(T,p)$ and verify it numerically.
+We show that the behavior of $a(T,p)$ is related to the number of entangled bonds \emph{in the entire system}.
+We finally discuss that EE in the random partitioning reveals the short-range and the long-range correlations in the entire system.

 The rest of the paper is separated into two parts; in the first part, section \ref{sec:model-method}, we introduce the XX model and the method to calculate the EE.
-The calculations are based on the real space renormalization group method for the ground state (RSRG) and RSRG-X method for a typical excited state, for which we give a description.
+The calculations are based on the approximate method of real space renormalization group for the ground state (RSRG) and a typical excited state (RSRG-X).
+We explain these methods in the following section.
 We then analytically prove the behavior of the EE in random partitioning with a uniform probability.
-The numerical evaluations and verifications of the behavior of the EE are presented in section \ref{sec:num}.
+The numerical evaluations and verification of the behavior of the EE are presented in section \ref{sec:num}.
 Based on these calculations, we give a picture of the EE in random partitioning and conclude in section \ref{sec:conclusion}.